Cron Jobs

 Inline Handlers

-Cloud deployments register only string action cron jobs in the platform scheduler.
+Cloud deployments register only named procedure cron jobs in the platform scheduler.
 Inline async handlers can run in local app runtime paths, but they are skipped from the cloud cron manifest because functions cannot be safely serialized into the platform control plane.

-Instead of referencing a mutation by name, you can pass an inline async function:
+Instead of referencing an internal procedure, you can pass an inline async function:

 const result = await fetch(`${process.env.GENCOW_INTERNAL_URL}/health`);